-- Keep spam complaint rates low and improve delivery by using trustworthy and reliable servers such as those offered by SendPulse SMTP.
+- Keep abuse complaint rates low and improve delivery by using trustworthy and reliable servers such as those offered by SendPulse SMTP.

 - Do not appear on blacklists.

 - IP addresses.
-For high volume senders and time-sensitive email campaigns, SendPulse dedicated IP will come in quite handy.
+For high volume senders and time-sensitive email campaigns, SendPulse's dedicated IP will come in handy.
 It ensures that your sender reputation depends only on your actions.
 So, there are very few chances to get into the spam folder.

 Another factor that affects email deliverability is authentication.
 It refers to the process by which mailbox providers verify if the IP address that a sender uses has permission to send emails.
 Setting up authentication tells mailbox providers that a marketer consented to an ESP sending emails on their behalf.
 The two main ways of setting it up are:

 - Sender Policy Framework (SPF): It is an email validation system that prevents spam by verifying the IP address used by the sender.

 - Domain Keys Identified Mail (DKIM): It indicates that a specific organization owns a particular email address.

 SPF and DKIM should be used together to improve deliverability rates and reduce spam.
 With SendPulse, one can easily set up SPF and DKIM in simple steps to achieve this.

 - Monitor campaign statistics

 Here is a walkthrough on how to gauge email deliverability with SendPulse.